Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Some Applications

 \paragraph*{Quantum Expanders} A quantum expander is a generalization of an expander graph having many applications in quantum information theory \cite{AS04, BAST08, Has07, Hastings07b, HH09, AHLNSV14}.
 Harrow~\cite{Harrow07} showed that Cayley graphs can be used to construct quantum expanders inheriting the expansion of the starting Cayley graph.
 However, the construction is only explicit if the group admits an efficient quantum Fourier transform (QFT).
 Since we can now obtain almost Ramanujan Cayley graphs for the symmetric group which has a known efficient QFT~\cite{Beals97}, we obtain the first explicit almost Ramanujan quantum expanders.

 \paragraph*{Improving the Kazhdan Constant} The \emph{Kazhdan constant} $\mathcal{K}(G,S)$ of a finitely generated group $G$, with respect to a generating set $S$, is a quantitative version of Property $(\mathrm{T})$ which has been used to construct explicit expanders (\eg Margulis~\cite{Margulis88}).
 We show that this can be amplified by considering a slightly different version called the \emph{average Kazhdan constant} which directly relates to the bias of the set $S$.
 This is interesting as typically the bound on the Kazhdan constant is used to construct expanders but here we construct expanding generating sets to improve the constant!
 The improved constants and the generating sets have algorithmic implications and we mention two of them. \begin{enumerate}[label=$\cdot$] \item \emph{Dimension expanders} - Lubotzky and Zelmanov~\cite{LZ08} showed that the image of a generating set of a group under an irreducible representation gives a dimension expander and its expansion is controlled by its Kazhdan constant. \item \emph{Product replacement algorithm} - uses random walks on $k$-tuples of groups elements.
-Lubotzky and Pak~\cite{LP00} showed that the mixing time of the algorithm relates to the Kazhdan constant (assuming Property $(\textup{T})$) of certain lattice groups like $\mathrm{SL}_n(\Z)$.
-This crucial assumption was proven in complete generality\footnote{In general, we have quotients of $\mathrm{Aut}(\mathrm{F}_n)$, the automorphism group of the free group generated by $n$ elements and \cite{KKN21} proves that $\mathrm{Aut}(\mathrm{F}_n)$ has Property $(\textup{T})$.} recently by Kaluba, Kielak and Nowak~\cite{KKN21}.
+Lubotzky and Pak~\cite{LP00} showed that the mixing time of the algorithm relates to the Kazhdan constant of certain lattice groups like $\mathrm{SL}_n(\Z)$, {assuming Property $(\textup{T})$}.
+This crucial assumption was proven in complete generality\footnote{\cite{KKN21} prove that $\mathrm{Aut}(\mathrm{F}_n)$, the automorphism group of the free group generated by $n$ elements, has Property $(\textup{T})$.
+This implies Property $(\textup{T})$ for quotients of $\mathrm{Aut}(\mathrm{F}_n)$, which includes $\mathrm{SL}_n(\Z)$.} recently by Kaluba, Kielak and Nowak~\cite{KKN21}.
 In particular, we have a mixing time bound of $\frac{4\log{\abs{G}}}{\mathcal{K}(G,S)^2}$. \end{enumerate} Using our amplified generating set (\cref{theo:kazhdan}), we can improve both these results.

-\paragraph*{Sampling Group elements} Another application of having almost optimal Ramanujan Cayley graphs is to sample random group elements efficiently.
-Given a Cayley graph, $\Cay(G,S)$, one can consider a random walk on $G$ which starts at an arbitrary vertex $g$ and at each step moves to a random neighbor $g \to sg$.
-Spectral expansion guarantees that walks mix quickly, \ie in at most $ O_{\lambda}(\log |G|)$ steps (See \cite{HooryLW06}).
-The amount of randomness used in each step is $\log d$ and since the degree versus expansion trade-off is now almost optimal, we can achieve the same convergence guarantee using a smaller degree and thus the random walk is more efficient in terms of randomness.